dhannywi/surfwax_iss/README.md

 ## Usage
 Once you have the docker image running with dependencies installed and the local server running, we can start querying using the REST API in the Flask app.

-There are eight routes for you to request data from:
+There are thirteen routes for you to request data from:
 |    | Route | Method | What it returns |
 | -- | ----- | ------ | --------------------- |
 | 1. | `/`   | GET | The entire data set   |